Why comp set data is essential in hotel revenue management

 And why you should use a revenue management software which incorporates comp set data.

-Winning with data
+Winning with data in revenue management

 What is a comp set?